Church attendance is dying. Big time.

 So who’s left?
 Well, if you can get your contributors more engaged, serving, giving, inviting and in community, you can build out from there.
 In fact, at a certain point, the growth and life in the community will become contagious.

 Fewer gimmicks, less inertia, and more passion about the mission is a great recipe for the future.

 Want to get people more engaged?
 Here are 7 ways to grow church attendance by increasing engagement.

 Letting consumers go while welcoming contributors and the curious is a great step in the right direction.

 Some Practical Help

-If you want help for the interior journey of a leader, my new book, Didn’t See It Coming: Overcoming the 7 Challenges Everyone Experiences and No One Expects releases September 4th.
+If you want help for the interior journey of a leader, my new book, Didn’t See It Coming: Overcoming the 7 Challenges Everyone Experiences and No One Expects can help.
 It’s all about how to guard against things like cynicism (critics and consumers have a way of making you cynical, don’t they?), compromise, disconnectedness and the emptiness of leadership.

-You can pre-order Didn’t See It Coming here.
+You can get your copy of Didn’t See It Coming here.